What Knowledge and Skills Do You Need to Have as a Call Center Agent?

-See things from your potential customers’ perspective.
+See things from your potential customer's perspective.
 They consider your product or service as a solution to their problems.
 That’s why you need to explain the benefits of your offer and then list the features.
-Put yourself in the prospect’s shoes both before making a call and during a conversation is what will help you succeed.
+Putting yourself in the prospect’s shoes both before making a call and during a conversation is what will help you succeed.

 Work at Home.
 What Is Worth Paying Attention?